Doxense/foundationdb-dotnet-client/README.md

 You will also need to obtain the 'fdb_c.dll' C API binding from the foundationdb.com wesite, by installing the client SDK:

 * Go to http://foundationdb.com/get/ and download the Windows x64 MSI.
-You may need to register for the Beta program to have access to these files.
+You can use the free Community edition that gives you unlimited server processes for development and testing.
 * Install the MSI, selecting the default options.
 * Go to `C:\Program Files\foundationdb\bin\` and make sure that `fdb_c.dll` is there.
 * Open the FoundationDb.Client.sln file in Visual Studio 2012.